gerstrong/Commander-Genius/readme.txt

  * If you want better sounds and music, please download the high quality pack (HQP).
    Extract its contents to the "data" directory together with your game data.
- * If your monitor and graphic card support a special resolution, you can add it by modifying "resolutions.cfg" with your favorite text-editor
+ * If your monitor and graphic card support a special resolution, you can add it by modifying "resolutions.cfg" with your favorite text-editor, it can be found in the "./data" folder and you simply have to add in resolutions as "width"x"height"x"depth" (depth should always be 32 in the case of a computer).

 Howto use Commander Genius (If you didn't compile it):
  * Go to the game directory.